jaqobb/message-editor/README.md

 `message-before-pattern` is a pattern to make sure we are editing the right message.

-`message-place-before` is a place that the original message has to be sent from to be edited.
+`message-before-place` is a place that the original message has to be sent from to be edited.

 `message-after` is a new message you will see.

+`message-after-place` is the place that the edited message will be sent to.

 After this is done you should be able to see the new message after running /version command: